 At the \$ prompt, type cat, followed by the name of the file and the <RETURN> key.
-For example, if the name of the file were readmel, you would type:
+For example, if the name of the file were readme1, you would type:

-\$ cat readme1 .
+S cat readme1

 Tinted boxes are used for additional or alternative information which would otherwise interrupt the flow of a procedure.